Corsica Coachworks: Products

 Most Corsica bodies were fitted to the more sporting types of car, with bodies produced for Daimler, Bentley, Bugatti, Alfa Romeo, British Salmson, Frazer Nash, Humber, Lea-Francis, Rolls-Royce and Wolseley models.

 At least 14 Bugatti Type 57s were furnished with Corsica bodies.
 One of the most notable Corsica bodied Type 57 cars was made using a chassis with parts from a famous Bugatti racing car.
 Bugatti was known for reusing and re-purposing chassis from their racing cars, then shipping the bare chassis to a customer for a new custom body.
 The Corsica Bugatti Type 57 Surbaisse 3.3-Litre Four-Seat Sports (1937) was made with an English style sporting body, completely unlike the typical Type 57 sporting bodies from continental European coachbuilders.
 And the chassis rails have been identified as the very same parts used in a Le Mans Type 57 "Tank" Streamliner.

 Just as the business was closed at the beginning of the war the company completed a Rolls-Royce limousine for Princess Marie Louise "and there may have been a few others like it".

 Design

 Every body would have been unique but a few dealers required short runs of a particular shape.
 If the owner's ideas on a body shape were too unformed, a contract draughtsman would be called in.
-The foreman body maker, Bert Skinner, would draw the entire body on plywood hanging on the wall including full-scale sideviews.
+The foreman body maker, Bert Skinner, would draw the entire body on plywood hanging on the wall including full-scale side views.
 After the body's frame had been built, the sheet aluminium or Dural would be shaped around it.
 Wings (mudguards) would be first outlined freehand in wire, then metal shaped to fit.